EReCu: Pseudo-label Evolution Fusion and Refinement with Multi-Cue Learning for Unsupervised Camouflage Detection¶

 Key Findings¶

-- The full model achieves UCOD state-of-the-art across all primary metrics on four benchmarks.
+- The full module combination achieves UCOD SOTA across all major metrics on four datasets.

-- The MNP + EPL combination yields the largest complementary gain, validating the critical role of native cues in guiding pseudo-label evolution.
+- The MNP + EPL combination yields the greatest complementary gain, validating the role of native cues in guiding pseudo-label evolution.

 Highlights & Insights¶